EpicBrainUser/3d-architecture-unit/bauhaus/outputs/bauhaus_timeline.md

 ---
 > **Modernist** —
 	Modernist architecture is following the modernism movement — from traditional forms of art towards more abstract forms.
 Specifically in architecture, it means to simplify and ‘streamline’ the architecture, which would remove most decorative details instead choosing to replace them with straight edges and right angles.
-The primary design idea is 'form follows function' — Louis Sullivan, and predicting and designing everything around the function, so how it would be used, and then, only later, if neccessary to add form.
+The primary design idea is 'form follows function' — Louis Sullivan, and predicting and designing everything around the function, so how it would be used, and then, only later, if necessary to add form.

 <div style="page-break-after: always;"></div>